kaloyan-marinov/examples-concurrent-programming/README.md

 ).

 The following table is taken out of the talk;
-it provides <u>a comparison of different styles/types of concurrent programming</u>:
+it provides <u>a comparison of different styles of concurrent programming</u>:

 |                          | multiple processes  | multiple threads    | asynchronous programming
 | ------------------------ | ------------------- | ------------------- | ------------------------